|

 Yamaha Drums

-woods to create the PHX kit.
+Asian woods to create the PHX kit.

 "These particular woods, jatoba and kapur, have never